robocomp/robocomp/tools/robocompdsl/README.md

     $ robocompdsl robocompdsl path/to/mycomponent/mycomponent.cdsl output/path

-You can use this example of *SpecificWorker::compute()* in your Publish Component:
+Write method's logic in *specificworker::Compute()* of  Publish Component.
+Here is an example:

     void SpecificWorker::compute()
     {